kumarshantam99/Google_Map_clone/README.md

 # Google_Map_clone
-Google Map clone using Vanilla JS and MApbox
+MInimal Google Map clone using Vanilla JS and MApbox with directions and ETA.